wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-automation/includes/3-configure.md

 *When someone opens a processed document, he automatically assigns it to himself.
 Other validators will no longer see this document in the list and would get an error if they tried to update it.

 > [!NOTE]
-> If your company does not need to have role-based access control, you can just assign the "System customizer" role to everybody.
+> If your company does not need to have role-based access control, you can just assign the **System customizer** role to everybody.

 ## Configuring roles